olebole/irafdoc/doc/rv.fxcor.rst

   computed when these modes are exited.
   </p>
   <p>
-  The <tt>'c'</tt> keystroke may be used to get a printout of the cursor position in both lag and relative velocity.
+  The <span style="font-family: monospace;">'c'</span> keystroke may be used to get a printout of the cursor position in both lag and relative velocity.
 The cursor may be positioned in either the unlabeled CCF plot on the top, or in the zoomed plot on the bottom.
-This is useful for judging the FWHM calculation, or estimating the velocity of a peak without using the <tt>'z'</tt> keystroke to zoom and fit.
+This is useful for judging the FWHM calculation, or estimating the velocity of a peak without using the <span style="font-family: monospace;">'z'</span> keystroke to zoom and fit.
 Note that because of the plotting implementation, the normal cursor mode keystroke <i>shift-C</i>
   should not be used as it may return erroneous results depending upon cursor position.
-Note also that velocities printed are only approximate relative velocities, and the user should properly fit a peak or use the <tt>":correction"</tt>
+Note also that velocities printed are only approximate relative velocities, and the user should properly fit a peak or use the <span style="font-family: monospace;">":correction"</span>
   command to get a true heliocentric velocity.
   </p>
   <p>
-  For binary star work, the user may type the <tt>'d'</tt> and/or <tt>'-'</tt> keystrokes to fit and then subtract up to four Gaussians to the peaks.
+  For binary star work, the user may type the <span style="font-family: monospace;">'d'</span> and/or <span style="font-family: monospace;">'-'</span> keystrokes to fit and then subtract up to four Gaussians to the peaks.
 See the discussion below for more deatils on the use of this feature.
 If multiple peaks were fit, a separate entry will be made in the log file for each peak with a